renpy/renpy/sphinx/source/quickstart.rst

 Where do we go from here?
 -------------------------

+This Quickstart barely scratches the surface of what Ren'Py is capable of.
+For brevity's sake, we've omitted many features Ren'Py supports, and simplified others - focusing on the minimum set of features used to make a visual novel.

-This Quickstart has barely scratched the surface of what Ren'Py is capable of.
-For simplicity's sake, we've omitted many features Ren'Py supports.
-To get a feel for what Ren'Py is capable of, we suggest playing through the Tutorial, and having Eileen demonstrate these features to you.
+To get a feel for what Ren'Py is capable of, please play through the Tutorial, and perhaps some of the games featured on the `Ren'Py website <https://www.renpy.org>`_.

-You may also want to read the rest of this (complex) manual, as it's the definitive guide to Ren'Py.
+You may also want to read the rest of this manual, starting with the GUI Customization Guide.

-On the Ren'Py website, there's the a `FAQ <http://www.renpy.org/wiki/renpy/doc/FAQ>`_ giving answers to common questions, and a `Cookbook <http://www.renpy.org/wiki/renpy/doc/cookbook/Cookbook>`_ giving useful code snippets.
-If you have questions, we suggest asking them at the `Lemma Soft Forums <http://lemmasoft.renai.us/forums/>`_, the official forum of Ren'Py.
-This is the central hub of the Ren'Py community, where we welcome new users and the questions they bring.
+Beyond that, we recommend checking out the Ren'Py section of the `Lemma Soft Forums <https://lemmasoft.renai.us/forums>`_, which has a section for asking questions, and a cookbook section with code and examples ment for reuse.
+The Lemma Soft Forums are the central hub of the Ren'Py community, where we welcome new creators and the questions they bring.

 Thank you for choosing the Ren'Py visual novel engine.
-We look forward to seeing what you create with it!
+We look forward to seeing what you creat with it!